 It is putting the needs of the seniors in their care first as the problematic situation may arise, especially when seniors become so stubborn or if the family interferes with the process.
 It is crucial to take charge of a situation while putting the senior’s well-being in their care first, regardless of whether the senior or the family agree with them at that specific moment.

-Being attentive to the physical and emotional well-being of the seniors can go a long way.
+Being attentive to seniors’ physical and emotional well-being can go a long way.
 Sometimes, the senior loved one isn’t aware of these changes or can’t communicate.
 Attentive homemakers who respond quickly to dangers can save lives.

 Reliability and trustworthiness